 \section{Introduction}

-Fermi believed that weakly coupled nonlinear systems would inevitably exhibit ergodic behavior, as required for approaching thermal equilibrium~\cite{Ford1963}.
-As a consequence, in 1953, the first computer simulations of the Fermi-Pasta-Ulam-Tsingou (FPUT) model, a one-dimensional chain of weakly nonlinearly coupled oscillators, started aiming to study the system's thermalization, which in turn should have confirmed the validity of \emph{ergodic hypothesis}~\cite{fermi1955,FORD1992,weissert1997, Gallavotti2008FPU, lepri2023, Dongarra2024}.
+Fermi believed that weakly coupled nonlinear systems would inevitably exhibit ergodic behavior, as required to approach thermal equilibrium~\cite{Ford1963}.
+As a consequence, in 1953, the first computer simulations of the Fermi-Pasta-Ulam-Tsingou (FPUT) model, a one-dimensional chain of weakly nonlinearly coupled oscillators, were started aiming to study the system's thermalization, which in turn should have confirmed the validity of the \emph{ergodic hypothesis}~\cite{fermi1955,FORD1992,weissert1997, Gallavotti2008FPU, lepri2023, Dongarra2024}.
 In contrast, the energy recurrence phenomenon observed from simulations, for which the total energy was shared between a few energy modes only, seemed to contradict the ergodic hypothesis, a fact often referred to as the FPUT paradox.

 Since then, the FPUT model has had a huge impact on our understanding of nonlinear dynamics and deterministic chaos.
-It would be an impossible task to mention all the important contributions made in the last seventy years, attempting to explain the peculiar dynamical features of FPUT chain.
-Here, we limit ourselves to recall that it was found that the recurrence phenomenon can be linked to Kolmogorov-Arnol'd-Moser (KAM) theorem~\cite{Kolmogorov1954, Arnold1963, Moser1962}, Toda lattice~ \cite{Toda1967, Benettin2013}, the solitonic behaviour of Korteweg de Vries (KdV) equation~\cite{Zabusky1965} and q-breathers~\cite{Flach2005, Flach2006}.
-On the other hand, there exist various theories and methods attempting to explain how eventually the system approaches the equilibrium: existence of a stochastic threshold~\cite{Izrailev1966, Lvov2018}, the FPUT metastability~\cite{fucito1982, Gallavotti2008FPU, reiss2023}, and the spectral-entropy equipartition indicator~\cite{Livi1985, Gallavotti2008FPU}.
+It would be an impossible task to mention all the important contributions made in the last seventy years attempting to explain the peculiar dynamical features of the FPUT chain.
+Here, we limit ourselves to recalling that the recurrence phenomenon can be linked to the Kolmogorov--Arnol'd--Moser (KAM) theorem~\cite{Kolmogorov1954, Arnold1963, Moser1962}, the Toda lattice~\cite{Toda1967, Benettin2013}, the solitonic behaviour of the Korteweg--de Vries (KdV) equation~\cite{Zabusky1965}, and q-breathers~\cite{Flach2005, Flach2006}.
+Additionally, there exist various theories and methods attempting to explain how the system eventually approaches equilibrium: the existence of a stochastic threshold~\cite{Izrailev1966, Lvov2018}, the FPUT metastability~\cite{fucito1982, Gallavotti2008FPU, reiss2023}, and the spectral-entropy equipartition indicator~\cite{Livi1985, Gallavotti2008FPU}.